thogiti/thogiti.github.io/_posts/2025-12-11-Autodeleveraging-Hyperliquid-653M-debate.md

   * Hyperliquid’s ADL works in **contracts**, not as “take 100% of each winner’s equity in order.”
   * The paper’s Pro-Rata mechanism, as written, lives in **equity** space, while live systems like Drift allocate losses by position size (contracts)[^6].
-  * The $653m “excess haircuts” number needs a clear, public methodology so that others can audit and verify it.
+  * The USD 653m “excess haircuts” number needs a clear, public methodology so that others can audit and verify it.

 * **Tarun is right** that: